JJSwigut/DoItToIt/README.md

 # Description

 DoitToit was made as part of a coding challenge for Branch Payments.
-Able to create many Lists of To-Dos, this wa a fun project that gave me the chance to learn some new things!
-I fell in love with Kotlin Flows while working on this project, as I hadn't previously implemented them in anything.
+Able to create many Lists of To-Dos, I had a lot of fun with this project and it gave me the chance to learn some new things!
+Such as:
+- I fell in love with Kotlin Flows while working on this project, as I hadn't previously used them much.
+Asynchronous sequential streams for updates from the database!?
+Awesome!
-I chose to use a modular architecture to separate concerns, but was excited to learn how to implement Navigation Component in a multi-module project.
+- I chose to use a modular architecture to separate concerns, but was excited to learn how to implement Navigation Component in a multi-module project.
-I also spent more time on design and the overall asthetics in this project.
-Another feature I'm proud of is using ItemTouchHelper to implement a swipe-to-delete function, as well as showing a classic "UNDO" snackbar for those pesky swiping mistakes!
+- I also spent more time on design and the overall asthetics in this project.
+Theme Inheritance, to be specific.
+- Another feature I'm proud of is using ItemTouchHelper to implement a swipe-to-delete function, as well as showing a classic "UNDO" snackbar for those pesky swiping mistakes!
+Cool!

 I did encounter a few struggles, the most disappointing being testing.
 I had planned to unit-test my ViewModels, and then do some instrumented tests on the databases.
-My hope was to assert that TaskEntity and ListEntity maintained integrity up on insertion and retrieval from the database using a FakeRepository.
-As I began, I realized that the heavy use of Flow and LiveData in my app, testing would require some special provisions that I didn't have time to read up on.
+My hope was to assert that TaskEntity and ListEntity maintained integrity up on insertion and retrieval from the database using a
+FakeRepository.
+As I began, I realized that the with the  heavy use of Flow and LiveData in my app, testing would require some special provisions that I didn't have time to read up on.
 Another was in the checkboxes on the Tasks.
-When checked, they it updates var in the TaskEntity which is then updated in Room.
+When checked, it updates a var in the TaskEntity and an onCheckChangedListener then updates it in Room.
 The change in the database triggers a Flow collection and the list gets updated causing the item to be redrawn in the Recycler View and subsequently a quick flash.
-I thought about holding the value somewhere and updating room when the page was navigated away from.
+I think the solution is holding the value somewhere and updating room when the page was navigated away from.
 I realized this too late in the challenge to implement.

+Last thing - I realize the logo should have had a hyphen "Do-it To-it" so it doesn't sound look like "dɔɪt tɔɪt"(phonetics).
+Capital I's look like l's in that font.

 # Tech
 <h5>Material Design</h5> For predictable, well-designed and
 aesthetically pleasing user interfaces.
 <h5>Room</h5> A persistence library that provides an abstraction layer over SQLite to assist
- in storing and retrieving lists of tide and tide station data after a network request.
+ in storing and retrieving lists and tasks. request.
 This enables it to remain a reliable source of information even offline.
 <h5>LiveData</h5> Used to emit and observe streams of data in realtime to update the UI while remaining
 LifeCycle aware.